hanada31/hanada31.github.io/index.md

 Research interests: Program Analysis, Software Testing, and Mobile Applications

 ## Short Bio
-I am a Ph.D. student as well as an assistant engineer at ISCAS, under the supervision of Prof. Jian Zhang and Prof. Jun Yan.
+I am a Ph.D. student as well as an engineer at ISCAS, under the supervision of Prof. Jian Zhang and Prof. Jun Yan.
 My research interests include software analysis and testing, especially on mobile apps.
-My current work focuses on the multiple entry testing of Android apps.

 ## Education
 * Sep 2019 - Now, PhD student. in Computer Science, Chinese Academy of Sciences